devcone/teamsjoiner/README.md

 # TeamsJoiner
 A bot to join teams meetings when you're away, so you can be anywhere you like! designed to be user friendly and have a "plug and play" aspect, to run you need no knowledge of coding or any experience.
 And most importantly, only use this when you absolutely have to.
-Meetings and classes are necessary for learning and organisation.
+Meetings and classes are necessary for learning and for organisations.

 ## How to use
 here's how to use it. again, it is supposed to be straightforward. make sure the chat is open where the meeting will be posted as this bot uses the colour of the "join" button to click it!